Different Types Of Abuse And Their Impact On You

 - Hurting your partner so they cannot work

 Bullying is mean or aggressive behavior that involves being overpowered.
 This can be when a single person picks on another or when a group picks on one or more individuals.
 It usually happens on a regular basis and causes the bullied child or adult to be afraid.
-There are many groups for youth services that actively work against bullying.
+There are many groups for youth services that actively work against bullying, and the Administration on Children Youth and Families may be able to help with this as well.
 Some examples of bullying are:

 - Pushing or hitting